nirangad/for-the-sake-of-nature/README.md

 # Nature of Code simulation tryouts for Coding Train NOC

 ## Introduction
+The Coding Train Nature of code series is mainly done using Processing.
+These tryouts are done on p5js JavaScript library
 ### I.1 Random Walker
 ![Random Walker](./Introduction/I.1/RandomWalker/random-walker.gif "Random Walker")